A pickleball player, 71, drew marks on a public court. He faces a felony.

 For now, Hoskins is hoping to work out some sort of arrangement that won’t leave Guney with a criminal record.
 She told The Post that Guney’s supporters have sent her dozens of letters vouching for him, and a handful of contractors have volunteered to repair the gym floor.

-Hoskins also believes the city’s estimate of the damage is way out of line, pointing to a recent broadcast by KDVR that found permanent marker can be removed from hardwood floors with a simple application of rubbing alcohol.
+Hoskins also said the city’s estimate of the damage is way out of line, pointing to a recent broadcast by KDVR that found permanent marker can be removed from hardwood floors with a simple application of rubbing alcohol.

 After spending 10 hours in jail, Guney is “petrified” at the prospect of returning, she said.